fkmrshl/dark-nexus/README.md

 ---
 ## Dark Nexus Project:

-**The ultimate multi-threaded reconnaissance and pentesting toolkit packed into a single binary.**
+** A modular, multi-threaded C++17 toolkit for network reconnaissance, service analysis, and infrastructure mapping.**

 Dark Nexus replaces dozens of disjointed utilities.
 Written in C++17, it compiles into a single standalone executable that requires no complex environment setup or dependency management.
 Everything is controlled through an intuitive hybrid CLI, supporting both an interactive menu and direct arguments